SirenOfChrome/python-p3-intro-to-sqlalchemy-relationships/README.md

 can exist without any reviews.

 The basic structure for your SQLAlchemy app is already configured.
-Navigate to the `one-to-many` directory and you should see the following directory
+Navigate to the `one_to_many` directory and you should see the following directory
 structure:

 ```console